Latet: Partnerships and impact on Israeli society

-Latet receives wide public support from Israeli society and estimates that since its creation in 1996, nearly 2,000,000 Israelis have donated time, money and food products to support Latet's efforts and more than 100,000 volunteers have participated to the organization's activities.

 Latet is one of the most well-known organizations in Israel and has been recognized as a "Super Brand" by the Superbrands organization, along the Mossad and the IDF.
 98% of Israelis know Latet (98% brand recognition and 52% brand recall).

 90% of Latet's budget comes from Israeli society (general public, private sector and foundations) and 7% from abroad (foundations, federations and private donors).
 Some of Latet's largest supporters are UJA-Federation of New York, Jewish Federation of Greater Philadelphia, Jewish Federation of Greater Los Angeles, Fondation pour la Mémoire de la Shoah, and FSJU.